poe-platform/poe-protocol/docs/catbot.md

   of markdown.
 - Otherwise, he sleeps.
 He responds with "zzz".

-In the examples in this repo, we will implement the Altaibot SCM.
+In the examples in this repo, we will implement the Catbot SCM.